New: FCF Assistant

 Key findings of the study

-- Spatial transcriptomics confirmed that CALCA is active specifically in tumor cells that carry the FLC fusion gene (DNAJB1‑PRKACA).
+• Spatial transcriptomics, a technique that reveals the specific cells in a tissue sample that express an active gene, confirmed that CALCA is active in tumor cells that carry the FLC fusion gene (DNAJB1‑PRKACA).

 Implications

 FLC has no reliable blood biomarker today.
 Most patients with metastatic FLC have dramatically elevated PCT levels, and these levels rise and fall with treatment response.
-Because FLC tumors themselves produce PCT, PCT testing could potentially serve as both a diagnostic tool and a monitoring tool for the disease.
+Because FLC tumors produce PCT, the measurement of PCT levels could potentially serve as both a diagnostic tool and a monitoring tool for the disease.

 The preprint of the full article can be accessed here.